 How will the Distance M.S. in Entomology Program Benefit Me?
 The distance M.S. in Entomology program is designed for students just like you!
 The full curriculum distance M.S. degree in Entomology offers students the opportunity to reach their personal and professional goals while maintaining their busy lifestyles.
 Students can study at home, on the road, or while at work!
 The Department of Entomology at the University of Nebraska-Lincoln (UNL) offers students the unique opportunity to earn an advanced science degree without ever having to come to campus! - Top Can I Take Courses Without Going Back to School?
 Yes!
 Individual courses are a wonderful option for professionals or people who want to learn more about entomology.
 If you do not want to pursue a degree, feel free to take a class and increase your knowledge and understanding of entomology and related issues.
-All of the distance courses offered by the Department of Entomology at the University of Nebraska-Lincoln can be taken as non-credit courses.
+All of the distance courses offered by the Department of Entomology at the University of Nebraska-Lincoln are credit courses, but can be taken by non-degree seeking students.
 Simply fill out the graduation application form and choose "non-degree" seeking if you'd like to take a course or two!

 - Top Does the Department of Entomology at UNL Offer any Undergraduate Courses via Distance?
 Yes!
 We offer several distance entomology courses at the undergraduate level.